54726749

 MasterChef Star William Sitwell Describes Taking Over Somerset Pub as ‘Hell’

-In a heartfelt opinion piece published in The Telegraph on December 12, Sitwell criticized new government business rates, claiming they have severely impacted his venture.
-He directed sharp words at Reeves, stating, “For doing this, Reeves is either dim or malevolent.
+In an opinion piece published by The Telegraph on December 12, Sitwell criticized the government official Reeves for what he called “making his life hell” through the harsh business rates.
+He wrote, “For doing this, Reeves is either dim or malevolent.
 Welcome to my sleep-deprived, energising, creative, life-enhancing, frenzied new world.
 Welcome to my hell.”

 SUBSCRIBE FOR UPDATES